GEOSTIX

 Single form factor

-Free to switch between single and multi-frequency GNSS receiver as every GEOSTIX model features the same mechanical and electronic interface.
+Free to switch between single and multi-frequency GNSS receiver.

 GEOSTIX-M8